c-blake/nimsearch/README.md

 There is a script called `diffs.sh` that shows a set of interesting changes and some miscellaneous results, build/bench scripts/patches.
-I had originally planned to write some good exposition of all of these individual diffs, but oh well.
+I had originally planned to write some good exposition of all of these edits, but oh well.
 Many are small.
 Just run `./diffs.sh | your-diff-viewer` or `diff=viewer ./diffs.sh`.
 (Of course, I recommend https://github.com/c-blake/hldiff piped to `less`, but there are many.)

 Some of these scripts may assume that you have either copies or symbolic or hard links to saved/pre-downloaded data files such as `enwiki-*`.
 These files